 Head Flicking Support Consultation

-The aim of this consultation is to understand what’s happening for your horse, identify the most likely triggers driving the head flicking, reduce ongoing irritation and nervous system load, and support a clearer path back to comfort and stability, while also supporting you through the process.
+This is individual support for you with your individual horse.
+It is not a course and it is not generic advice.
+The aim of this consultation is to understand what is happening for your horse, identify the most likely triggers contributing to the head flicking, reduce ongoing irritation and nervous system load, and support a clearer path back toward comfort and stability, while also supporting you through the process.

 How this consultation works

-Once I’ve reviewed this, I’ll evaluate your horse’s situation and get back to you by email or phone, whichever you prefer.
+Once I have reviewed this, I will evaluate your horse’s situation and respond by email or phone, whichever you prefer.

 top of page